Hollidah/flatdango/README.md

 # Flatrion - Movie Theater Web Application

-Flatdango is a simple web-based movie theater application where users can view available movies, see details about each movie, and purchase tickets.
+Flatrion is a simple web-based movie theater application where users can view available movies, see details about each movie, and purchase tickets.
 The project demonstrates a basic setup for displaying dynamic movie data using HTML, CSS, and JavaScript.

 ## Features